juliaferrwira/juliaferreirapadilha/README.md

 Here on GitHub, you will find everything from course projects to ideas that came out of nowhere and turned into code!

 At the moment, I'm working as a junior developer.
-Even being full stack, my main focus is backend.
+Even being full stack, my main focus is backend and mobile.